dwight9339/shuffle_plusII/README.md

 # Shuffle+
-A handy playlist shuffling Spotify utility!
+A handy Spotify playlist shuffling utility!
 Provides three main shuffle modes and advanced shuffling options.

+*Note: You must have a Spotify Premium subscription to use this service*

 ### Shuffle Modes
 ##### Random